Morality begins with biology, and specifically with the instincts

 Although the idea of universal respect had been promoted earlier,

-notably by Buddha, Jesus, and Greek philosophers, the movement that
+notably by Buddha, Jesus, and Greek philosophers, the movement

-would be most influential in actualizing the idea would not come until
+would be most influential in actualizing the idea would not come

 the Enlightenment.
-I believe that this was because it was only
+I believe that this was because it was

 then that we had essentially filled the planet.
 Nations and